globulion/qc-workshop/tutor/project_3/README.md

  4. Each Molecule object will be handled by a separate **Computer** object, that stores the actual information about the molecule and its wavefunction.
 Computer therefore can be viewed as sort of interface between the TSH application and certain method of solving the Schrodinger equation, implemented elsewhere.
+Computers will be in contact with each other through Hamiltonian object.
  5. Computer instances will store the information of the multireference wavefunction of a given fragment in instances of type **CIWavefunction**.
 This class describes the composition of an arbitrary set of electronic states in terms of Slater determinants as basis functions.
+ 6. Therefore, a **SlaterDeterminant** class would be very helpful to handle the information on each basis function from the multireference wavefunction.
+SlaterDeterminant will store information of the composition of each determinant (orbitals), the source orbitals from the reference determinant (occupied and virtual orbitals), as well as the rule of creating determinant from a reference.
- 6. **Trajectory** object will manage phase space elements in time.
+ 7. **TimePoint** object will manage phase space elements in time.
 It should store nuclear positions, velocities and forces, as well as copies of CIWavefunction objects at a given time.
+ 8. **Trajectory** will collect timepoints in an ordered sequence.
+It will provide an interface to modify the trajectory (e.g., rescale momenta to conserve energy).

 ## Implementation

-Let us start from the end: implement the classes of smallest range from the above scheme (Aggregate, TimePoint), and finish with class of largest range (System).
+Let us start from the bottom of the project: implement the classes of the smallest range from the above scheme (Molecule, Aggregate, TimePoint), proceede with classes of larger ranges, and finally finish with the class of the largest scope (System).

+### Molecule

+Since this class is available in Psi4 we will directly use `psi4.core.Molecule` class.

 ### Aggregate